lotushk95/SVM/README.md

 # SVM
-This is the repository for SVM term project.
+This is the repository for SVM.